rzvncj/xCHM/README.md

 ## Installing

-(If you've just cloned the code (as opposed to using a release tarball), you need to run `./bootstrap` first.)
+(If you've just cloned the code - as opposed to using a release tarball - you need to run `./bootstrap` first.)

 Type `./configure --help` if you're interested in parameters you can